AbigalChulchill/KrakenWatch/README.md

 # KrakenWatch
-A Python script for tracking EverRise Kraken buybacks on the BSC Chain
+A Python script for tracking EverRise Kraken buybacks on the BSC, ETH, Poly, FTM, and AVAX Blockchains